 L2 Easy connection length, 30 m

-L3 Steep corner with technical pitch and slab, V+, 25 m
+L3 Steep corner with one technical move and a slab on the right V+, 25 m

 L4 Slab, IV+, 25 m